CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

     export ROMIO_PRINT_HINTS=1   #optional

-Run the application with Recorder to capture the traces using the equivalent ``-env`` (mpirun) option for the available workload manager.
+Run the application with Recorder to capture the traces using the appropriate environment variable export option for the available workload manager.

 .. code-block:: Bash
     :caption: Capture Traces